 - Fellow of the Institute for Managers and Leaders Australia and New Zealand

 - Specialist for the Hong Kong Council for Accreditation of Academic and Vocational Qualifications.

 Professor Marcia Devlin is the Senior Deputy Vice-Chancellor and a Professor of Learning Enhancement at Victoria University.

-Marcia works closely with all members of the Senior Executive Group to:
+Marcia works closely with all members of the Vice-Chancellor's Executive and Senior Executive Group to:

 - bring about major transformational changes across the organisation